Joint Security Control

 Next we send the closeups and then everything unless they are released.

-You may submit FOIA requests online to the NSA.
-Requests to the Army IG may be submitted via email, and you can learn more at the website
+Answer code AUGSBB3CMYou may submit FOIA requests online to the NSA.
+Requests to the Army IG may be submitted via email, and you can learn more at the website.

 Let us know how your FOIA efforts go, if you bear any results, and related thoughts.
 Happy hunting!